Table of Contents

 Wood bed tables are mostly used as toys and are never ever used in a setting where a proper pool table is required.

 Slate (Stone) bed tables

-Slate bed tables are the industry standard for pool tables, and are used in pool parlours, pubs and any professional setting.
-Slate or natural stone, being perfectly flat, provides a true ball roll and are immune to humidity or the weather conditions.
-Slates are usually 3/4″ – 1 1/4″ thick and are incredibly heavy which is why all slate bed tables are non-moveable.
+Slate bed tables are the industry standard for pool tables and are used in pool parlours, pubs, and any professional setting.
+Slate or natural stone, being perfectly flat provides a true ball roll and slate is also immune to humidity and shifting weather conditions.
+Slates are usually 3/4″ – 1 1/4″ thick and are incredibly heavy, which is why all slate bed tables are considered non-moveable.

 • Industry standard for pool tables